Spotifyd/spotifyd/README.md

 have to build from source for now.
 You will need the ALSA package for your distribution, e.g. libasound2-dev on Ubuntu.

+Detailed install instructions can be found on the [wiki](https://github.com/Spotifyd/spotifyd/wiki).

 ## Build from source
 The [Rust compiler and Cargo package](https://www.rust-lang.org/en-US/) manager are needed: